authzed/workshops/mcp-assisted-authorization/2-schema.md

 # Part 2 — Build Your First Permissions Schema

-## Learning Goals

-You will learn to:
+In this step, you will learn to:

 - Write and inspect a SpiceDB schema
 - Add relationships
 - Validate with permission checks
 - Explore results

-We will model document sharing:

-- Owners can share, edit, view
-- Editors can edit, view
-- Viewers can only view
+If you're new to the world of SpiceDB and authorization, please familiarize yourself with concepts such as [schema](https://authzed.com/docs/spicedb/concepts/schema), [relationships](https://authzed.com/docs/spicedb/concepts/relationships) and [permissions](https://authzed.com/docs/spicedb/concepts/caveats#checkpermission)

 ## 1. Write the Schema

-Ask your assistant:
+A SpiceDB schema defines the types of objects found your application, how those objects can relate to one another, and the permissions that can be computed off of those relations.

+For this tutorial, we're going to create a Google Docs-style document sharing usecase.
+So ask your assistant:

 ```
 Create a schema for a document sharing system.
 Documents have owners, editors, and viewers.
 Owners can share, editors can edit, and viewers can only read.
 ```

 A typical result: